-CITY OF COEUR D'ALENE
+CITY OF COEUR D'ALENE CONTRACTOR

-CONTRACTOR

-By: Steve Widmyer, Mayor
+By: by:

-by: Wally Jacobson Executive Director
+Steve Widmyer, Mayor Wally Jacobson Executive Director

+ATTEST:

+Renata McLeod, City Clerk
-STATE OF IDAHO)) ss.
-County of Kootenai)

-On this 19th day of April, 2016, before me, a Notary Public, personally appeared Steve Widmyer and Renata McLeod, known to me to be the Mayor and City Clerk, respectively, of the City of Coeur d'Alene and the persons who executed the foregoing instrument and acknowledged to me that said City of Coeur d'Alene executed the same.
+) ss.
+County of Kootenai ) On this 19 th day of April, 2016, before me, a Notary Public, personally appeared Steve Widmyer and Renata McLeod , known to me to be the Mayor and City Clerk, respectively, of the City of Coeur d'Alene and the persons who executed the foregoing instrument and acknowledged to me that said City of Coeur d'Alene executed the same.
 IN WITNESS WHEREOF, I have hereunto set my hand and affixed my Notarial Seal the day and year in this certificate first above written.
+Notary Public for Idaho Residing at Coeur d'Alene My Commission expires: